15 Top-Rated Things to Do in Jupiter, FL

 Dubois Park is a picturesque gem lying at the mouth of Jupiter Inlet, across from the southern tip of swanky Jupiter Island.
 From here, visitors are treated to lovely views of the Jupiter Inlet Lighthouse as they lounge on the sandy beach backed by tall, waving palm trees.

+This is by far one of the best places to visit with kids.
 A protected swimming area is a hot spot for families, offering little ones a safe place to splash about without the worry of giant waves and undertows.
 More like a lagoon, this pretty spot boasts its own sheltered beach.
 Its calm, clear water is primed for snorkeling and close to the playground.

 A wooden bridge over the sparkling water adds to the innate charm of this adorable park while picnic tables, grills, and pavilions make it easy to spend an entire day relishing your well-deserved time out.

 Boat slips, a boat ramp, and canoe and kayak launch are available, as is a fishing pier.
 Just don't fish in the swimming area.

 Restrooms and an outdoor shower are on-site, and lifeguards are on duty every day from Memorial Day until the first day of school.
 After that, the beach is guarded only on weekends.